monatann/Gregtania6-Skyblock/README.md

 I don't forgive the man who steal my quests and is going to re-upload.
 Additionally, use my modified mods, and call them malware.

-Sorry for the man who making issues in previous repositry, I set private.
+Sorry for the man who makes issues in previous repositry, I set private.